 Step by Step

 1. Provide an appropriate introduction to Baily's Beads, the Diamond Ring Effect and the corona of the Sun.
-See Helpful Background Section (available to subscribers).
+See Helpful Background Section above.

 2. Ask students whether anyone has ever witnessed a solar eclipse, particularly a total solar eclipse.
 If someone in the class actually has seen one in person, let them describe what they remember from that event.

 3. Introduce the snippet describing the context in which the events to be watched are unfolding.
 See Description of the Snippet, above.

 4. Play the snippet.
 As it is quite short and an eclipse is indeed beautiful to watch, you may want to show it once or twice more through the lesson on solar eclipses.
 It is a nice way to recap what has been learned.

 5. Ask students which aspects of a total solar eclipse they can identify in the snippet.
 You want them to name and describe at least 1) Baily’s beads, 2) the diamond ring effect; 3) the phase of totality, and 4) the spectacular corona around the Sun.